-THIS IS CATELLA OPERATIONS AND MARKETS SUSTAINABILITY SHARES AND SHAREHOLDERS CORPORATE GOVERNANCE FINANCIAL STATEMENTS Non-IFRS performance mea asures Description Reason for using the measure Price/Earnings (P/E) Market capitalization for all shares at the for the year. end of the period divided by profit The performance indicator is used because investors with a better understanding of th relation to similar companies listed on the e pricing of the company's share in Price/Book (P/B) Market capitalisation of all shares at the e end of the period divided by equity.
-The performance indicator is used because investors with a better understanding of th relation to similar companies listed on the e pricing of the company's share in ev/ebitda Enterprise Value divided by EBITDA The performance indicator is used because investors with a better understanding of th relation to similar companies listed on the e pricing of the company's share in Number of employees at the end d of the period Number of employees at the end of the positions. period expressed as full-time Provides investors with a view of the numb over time. per of employees in the company Average number of employees Average number of employees at the en year. d of the four quarters of the financial Provides investors with a view of the avera company in the period. ge number of employees in the Property transaction volumes in t the period Property transaction volumes in the peri properties at the transaction dates. od constitutes the value of underlying An element of Catella's income in Corpora customers on the basis of the underlying p assignment.
-Provides investors with a view Catella's income. roperty value of the relevant Assets under management at yea ar end Assets under management constitutes th deposited/invested capital. e value of Catella's customers' An element of Catella's income in Asset M with customers on the basis of the value o Provides investors with a view of what driv f the underlying invested capital.
+THIS IS CATELLA OPERATIONS AND MARKETS Sustainability Shares and shareholders CORPORATE GOVERNANCE FINANCIAL STATEMENTS Non-IFRS performance m easures Description Reason for using the measure Price/Earnings (P/E) Market capitalization for all shares at the for the year. end of the period divided by profit The performance indicator is used because investors with a better understanding of the relation to similar companies listed on the e pricing of the company's share in Price/Book (P/B) Market capitalisation of all shares at the $\epsilon$ end of the period divided by equity.
+The performance indicator is used because investors with a better understanding of the relation to similar companies listed on the e pricing of the company's share in EV/EBITDA Enterprise Value divided by EBITDA The performance indicator is used because investors with a better understanding of the relation to similar companies listed on the e pricing of the company's share in Number of employees at the e end of the period Number of employees at the end of the positions. period expressed as full-time Provides investors with a view of the numbover time. per of employees in the company Average number of employees S Average number of employees at the en year. d of the four quarters of the financial Provides investors with a view of the avera company in the period. ge number of employees in the Property transaction volumes i in the period Property transaction volumes in the peri properties at the transaction dates. od constitutes the value of underlying An element of Catella's income in Corpora customers on the basis of the underlying p assignment.
+Provides investors with a view Catella's income. roperty value of the relevant Assets under management at y year end Assets under management constitutes th deposited/invested capital. ne value of Catella's customers' An element of Catella's income in Asset M with customers on the basis of the value o Provides investors with a view of what driv f the underlying invested capital.